Introduction

 Changing the password

-You can change your password at any time when you are signed into Forcepoint ONE Platform.
+You can change your password at any time when you are signed into Forcepoint Data Security Cloud.

 Settings